Our Lady of Perpetual Help: Patronage

 The town of Almoradí in the Valencian Country of Spain invokes the patronage of Our Mother of Perpetual Help.
 In 1918, the son of the Marquis of Ríoflorido, José Carlos, fell ill with pleurisy.
 His mother, Lady Desamparado Fontes, fed him a silk fabric cloth touched to the icon of Perpetual Help in Rome, which resulted in instantaneous healing later claimed to be miraculous.
 As a token of thanksgiving, Fontes officially donated funds to begin the Confraternity of Almoradí.
 On 29 May 1919, Our Lady of Perpetual Help was officially enthroned in Saint Andrew's Parish as the official patroness of the town.
 In 1945, Pope Pius XII confirmed this patronage by a pontifical decree.
 On its 50th anniversary in 1969, a public diocesan coronation of this image was held, directed by the town mayor and its authorities, with the crowns made by Santero artist José David.

 Our Lady of Perpetual Help is also the principal patroness of Haiti.
-According to Roman Catholic bishop Guy Sansaricq, former Haitian president Élie Lescot and his cabinet petitioned the Holy See to make Our Mother of Perpetual Help the Patroness of Haiti in 1942.
+According to Catholic bishop Guy Sansaricq, former Haitian president Élie Lescot and his cabinet petitioned the Holy See to make Our Mother of Perpetual Help the Patroness of Haiti in 1942.
 Many Haitians credit the Virgin Mary under this title with performing miracles to prevent a smallpox outbreak which ravaged the country in 1882.
 The Holy See approved the request for patronage under the Pontificate of Pope Pius XII.
 Our Lady of Perpetual Help is also present in numerous Haitian public stamps used by the Office des Postes d'Haiti.
 In January 2010, Pope Benedict XVI invoked Our Lady of Perpetual Help for Haiti's earthquake relief through Archbishop Louis Kébreau.

-Our Lady of Perpetual Help is also the patroness of the Diocese of Salina, Kansas in the United States, of the Diocese of Middlesbrough and the Roman Catholic Diocese of Leeds in England, and of the Catholic Diocese of Issele-Uku in Nigeria.
+Our Lady of Perpetual Help is also the patroness of the Diocese of Salina, Kansas in the United States, of the Diocese of Middlesbrough and the Diocese of Leeds in England, and of the Diocese of Issele-Uku in Nigeria.